-What entitlements are available and which ones might I be able
+What entitlements are available and which ones might I be able to use?

 There are several different entitlements available for parents in England, which have different eligibility criteria.
 These are set out below.